Get Your Full Stack Web Development Certificate

 - Proficiency in laying out visual representations for the user, utilizing third-party functionalities, and building solutions with library and framework integrations

-Once you complete three introduction to web development online courses, you'll move into full stack web development certificate courses.
+You'll begin with three introductory web development courses, then move into full stack web development certificate courses.
 Here's a sample of what you can do upon completing the full stack sequence:

 - Implement web application components and understand design principles